getgauge/gauge/README.md

-Twist2
+Gauge
 ======

 Building
 ------------
 * make

-This will generate twist2 in the root directory
+This will generate gauge in the root directory